protolambda/singapore/README.md

-# ETHSingapore hack: sharding!
+# Singapore

-Sharding (initially focused on beacon chain) built on top of my experimental project [`protolith`](https://github.com/protolambda/protolith).
+Eth 2.0 client, built on top of my experimental project [`protolith`](https://github.com/protolambda/protolith).

 Started off as an ambitious ETHSingapore Hackathon project (end 2018), but continued development early 2019.
 This project aims to become an extensible Eth 2.0 full node with wide cross-platform support,